d3monas/DimeTrack/README.md

 Then open http://localhost:3000 in your browser.
 > NOTE: some features rely on `crypto.randomUUID()`, which requires a secure context.
 This works while testing on `localhost`, but if you are testing on another device over
 > your local network, use a tool like Vercel to test over HTTPS, because features like adding transactions will not work.
-Cloud syncing WILL not work on localhost
+Cloud syncing WILL NOT work on `localhost`